By: Team T09-1 Since: Feb 2019 Licence: MIT

 |

-List specific semesters in the degree plan based on your search term. |
+| List specific semesters in the degree plan | List specific semesters in the degree plan based on your search term. |

 |